Media and disinformation

 by Yury E. Fedorov in Routledge Handbook of Russian Security

-Disinformation and propaganda campaigns are a common method in 'hybrid warfare' – a term that describes a mix of conventional military operations with non-military methods.
+Disinformation and propaganda campaigns are a common method in "hybrid warfare" – a term that describes a mix of conventional military operations with non-military methods.
 This chapter exposes the Russian concept of hybrid warfare.
 It highlights its strategic goals towards Ukraine and outlines the evolution of its war plans from ‘traditional’ to hybrid operations.

 Routledge Handbook of Russian Security cover